 As J.K.
 Rowling famously wrote; Always.

-If you only have one day, this tour will cover everything you want to see and still leave you extra time to re-visit what you loved or what you still want to do.
+If you only have one day, this tour will cover everything you want to see.
+Still leaving you extra time to re-visit what you loved or still want to do.
 In my opinion, you are better off dedicating a day to the tour then spending three days in the park without it.
 I particularly love that there is no stress factor to the tour.
 Someone else is there to make all decisions.
 There is no rushing from ride to ride.
 You simply walk to the next one, learn some really cool facts and then walk on the ride.

 Kyle The Tour Guide

-I would be remiss to finish this review without giving a shout out to Kyle, our tour guide.
+I would be remiss to finish this review without giving a shout-out to Kyle, our tour guide on 2 of 3 tours.
 Kyle and I have now toured together twice and both were fun and memorable experiences.
 When I saw Kyle for the second time, I wondered how he would adapt the tour knowing I had recently completed it.
 Turns out Kyle knows way more about the parks then can be shared in one day, so pretty much everything he said was new to me.

 The final take is that the VIP Tour at Universal Orlando is truly a VIP Experience.
 You don’t need to worry about not getting to the front of lines and not having an memorable day.
 Once the stresses of planning, trying to beat lines, deciding where to eat, and meeting everyones’ needs are removed, a new experience unfolds before your very eyes.
 As a mother, I found I was enjoying our vacation without having to check a map or ride wait time app.
 I spent time instead experiencing the delights of the park with my family.
 I loved watching my kids’ reactions to things and holding their hands on new rides I hadn’t yet experienced like Skull Island: Reign of Kong.